Effective Strategies for Asynchronous Software Engineering Agents: Introduction

-We evaluate \ourmethod on two long-horizon, complex software engineering tasks because they provide a natural testbed for \emph{shared-artifact} collaboration.
-Specifically, we test \ourmethod on Commit0~\citep{zhao2024commit0}, which requires agents to implement Python libraries from scratch (e.g., \texttt{tinydb}, \texttt{minitorch}, \texttt{jinja}), and on PaperBench~\citep{starace2025paperbench}, which needs agents to reproduce the main contributions and results of a conference paper.
+We evaluate \ourmethod on two long-horizon, complex software engineering tasks that provide a natural testbed for \emph{shared-artifact} collaboration.
+Specifically, we use Commit0~\citep{zhao2024commit0}, which requires agents to implement Python libraries from scratch (e.g., \texttt{tinydb}, \texttt{minitorch}, \texttt{jinja}), and on PaperBench~\citep{starace2025paperbench}, where agents reproduce a conference paper.
 Together, these benchmarks allow us to evaluate \ourmethod with the lens of branch-and-merge coordination in long-horizon multi-agent software engineering.
-Our contributions are threefold.
-First, we introduce \ourmethod, a multi-agent system for long-horizon software engineering.
-Second, we show that branch-and-merge is central to effective multi-agent software engineering, and that SWE primitives provide the basis for implementing it.
-Third, our experiments show that \ourmethod consistently improves the performance of Commit0 and PaperBench across multiple models.
+Based on these experiments, we show that \ourmethod consistently improves the performance of Commit0 and PaperBench across multiple models.